impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 3.md

 They can show admin panels or logs folders.

 ### Breached Database Search
 Leaked data is publicly available.
-These searches allow the client search if theis mail has been leaked.
+These searches allow the client search if their mail has been leaked.

 ### Searching GitHub Repos
-Develop
+Developers misconfigured the repository and set privacy option to visible, making public the source code of the program.
+Sometimes this code includes hard-coded passwords.